quailjs/quail/docs/tests/documentContentReadableWithoutStylesheets.rst

 .. php:class:: documentContentReadableWithoutStylesheets

-<p>With all the styles for a page turned off, the content of the page should still make sense.
-Try to turn styles off in the browser and see if the page content is readable and clear.</p>
+With all the styles for a page turned off, the content of the page should still make sense.
+Try to turn styles off in the browser and see if the page content is readable and clear.